 The Professional Soldier Athlete

 Soldiers must perform and excel at a professional level, just like any world-class athlete.
 Performance is a word Soldiers hear frequently throughout their military careers.
-They are rated on performance in training, on the job, and on Army Physical Fitness Tests.
+They are rated on performance in training, on the job, and on the Army Combat Fitness Test.
 Fueling for success optimizes Soldiers’ training and performance in combat or in garrison.

 Transforming Soldiers into the most lethal weapon in the DoD arsenal requires “performance fueling” to maximize mental and physical performance and resiliency without compromising long-term health.
 Fueling for performance enables top-level training, increases energy and endurance, shortens recovery time between activities, improves focus and concentration, and helps Soldiers look and feel better.